mwaugh0328/consumption_and_tradewar/README.md

 There are several files associated with this repository.
 Almost all of the notebooks directly pull data from there original source (trade data using the [Census International Trade API](https://www.census.gov/data/developers/data-sets/international-trade.html), employment data from the [BLS](https://www.bls.gov/cew/downloadable-data-files.htm)).
 After running the files, most of the output is saved as a  ``.parquet`` files are stored in the data folder.

-Below is a description of each individual file.
-The are organized in the sequence for which they must be run if you do not have the intermediate files.
+Below is a description of each jupyter notebooks.
+If you don't know what this means or what do with these notebooks, this website is a great place to start [https://datascience.quantecon.org/](https://datascience.quantecon.org/).
+They are organized in the sequence for which they must be run if you do not have the intermediate files.

 - [``updated_tariff_data.ipynb``](https://github.com/mwaugh0328/consumption_and_tradewar/blob/master/updated_tariff_data.ipynb) which uses and shapes the tariff data from [Bown, Jung, and Zhang](https://www.piie.com/blogs/trade-and-investment-policy-watch/trump-has-gotten-china-lower-its-tariffs-just-toward).